adamkelker/osticket-prereqs/README.md

 <p>

 15.)
-Once we have those extensions enabled in IIS, we are going to want to rename one of the files in our osTicket folder.
+Once we have those extensions enabled in IIS, we need to rename one of the files in our osTicket folder.
   Go into the file explorer and search for C;\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php

   We are going to rename the ost-sampleconfig.php to ost-config.php